podoglyph/smile_to_animate/README.md

 The main dependency is `opencv-python`.
 Install it using your favorite package manager.

+You'll also need to use your own animation.
+Download an animation into the root directory and edit `line 29` of `smile.py` accordingly.

 ### Installing

 To start the app, from the project root: